markmontymark/kitchen-sink/README.md

 kitchen-sink
 ============

-Grab bag of C code stuffed into one messy, cheese-filled shared lib
+Simple C code for mocking up a sample project